 Conduits are a part of Horizontal pathway cabling and are used to keep the cable from resting on top of the false ceiling or being exposed if the ceiling is open.
 Due to this reason, sometimes there is a requirement to run cables in the Conduit.
 Without knowing how many cables can fit into a Conduit, it would be hard to estimate.
-You do not want to run a very large Conduit for a small bundle of data cables and at the same time, you don want the cables to not fit in a small Conduit.
+You do not want to run a very large Conduit for a small bundle of data cables and at the same time, you don’t want the cables to not fit in a small Conduit.
 Here is the Conduit Fill Guide which will help you use the optimal Metal or Plastic conduit to accommodate various categories of Network Cables.
-This table is based on the maximum number of cables permitted in conduit and is calculated on the area of the cables with 40% of the conduit filled.
+This table is based on the maximum number of cables permitted in the conduit and is calculated on the area of the cables with 40% of the conduit filled.
 Conduit should only be filled to a maximum of 60 percent, so this margin leaves you with room for future growth.

-Remember, Attenuation values can also increase by 2 to 3 percent if the cable is installed in metal conduit so install EMT Conduit only when necessary.
+Remember, Attenuation values can also increase by 2 to 3 percent if the cable is installed in a metal conduit so install EMT Conduit only when necessary.
 Do not install data cabling in the same conduit as electrical wiring.

 1 inch EMT Conduit should fill approx 8 Data cables CMP